The best deals from all the stores' holiday sales

-Once stores get Black Friday and Cyber Monday sales under their belts, they immediately shift gears to holiday sales.
-Hence we're already in the midst of Amazon's 12 Days of Deals, Best Buy's 20 Days of Doorbusters and Walmart's 20 Days of Deals, to name just a few.
+You've got just under two weeks to get your holiday shopping done.
+Thankfully, and unsurprisingly, lots of stores have trotted out post-Black Friday sales to help you out.
+We're already well into Amazon's 12 Days of Deals, Best Buy's 20 Days of Doorbusters and Walmart's 20 Days of Deals, to name just a few.

 iPad 2018 with 9.7-inch screen is $250 at Target (Save $80)Sarah Tew/CNET